tonyvu2014/android-shoppingcart-demo/README.md

 # android-shoppingcart-demo
-A demo app which makes use of Android-ShoppingCart as the library
+A demo app which makes use of https://github.com/tonyvu2014/android-shoppingcart as the library